 Exam Tip: Gotchas

-Rule 506(b) allows up to 35 non-accredited investors but prohibits general solicitation.
-Rule 506(c) permits general solicitation but requires ALL investors to be accredited and the issuer must take reasonable steps to VERIFY their status.
-Know which rule allows what.
+The no-solicitation private-placement tier allows up to 35 non-accredited investors but prohibits general solicitation.
+The general-solicitation tier permits advertising but requires ALL investors to be accredited and the issuer must take reasonable steps to VERIFY their status.
+Know which path allows what.

 The intrastate exemption covers offerings made entirely within one state to residents of that state.